 Okay.

-Now, do you know for a fact whether President Trump or President Putin discussed any investments in Trump properties or any Trump projects, such as the previous attempt to build a Trump real estate project in Moscow?
+Now, do you know for a fact whether President Trump or President Putin discussed any investments in Trump properties or any Trump projects such as the previous attempt to build a Trump real estate project in Moscow?

-No, but were you Sir?
+No, but were you tasked with that?

 I came here to talk about American foreign policy today.

-All of these business interests are entwined, sir, with our foreign policy.
+I have attempted to articulate President Trump's business interests are entwined, sir, with our foreign policy.

-Yes, a foreign policy that has led to a massive defense buildup, a nuclear posture review that has frightened Vladimir Putin, 60 spies, I mean 219, 213 sanctions.
+Yes, a foreign policy that has led to a massive defense buildup, a nuclear posture review that has frightened Vladimir Putin, 60 spies, I mean, 219, 213 sanctions.

 Let me also ask you about an additional question on Helsinki.